top of page

 Paul was teaching Timothy how to lead the church, quoting both the Law (Deut.
 25:4) and Jesus (Luke 10:7) to show that workers—farmers, pastors, ministers—deserve wages.

 Charging for your work is not greed; it’s biblical.
-Undervaluing your labor isn’t humility—it denies God’s design for provision.
+Undervaluing your labor isn’t humility—it denies God’s design for provision, when you are called to have a business.

 2. The Fear of Failure